Spoilt83/Alternova-API/readme.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: 9.
-Un profesor finaliza la materia (califica cada estudiante)
+A teacher completes the subject (grades each student)
 This API endpoint allows the user to grade students for a specific professor.
 The HTTP POST request should be made to [http://localhost:8000/api/professor/4/grade_students/](http://localhost:8000/api/professor/4/grade_students/).
 The request body should be in raw format and should include an array of grades, where each grade object contains the student_id and the grade.

 ### Request Body